 The Science of Body Fat

 Body fat stores energy and protects your organs.
 Hormones like leptin and insulin control how your body uses or stores fat.
 Military studies show small diet and exercise changes can make a big difference.
-Understanding this science helps create effective weight loss tips for your body.
+Understanding this science helps create practical weight loss tips for your body.

 Types of Body Fat